 When President Barack Obama awarded the Presidential Medal of Freedom to Katherine Johnson in 2015, few people had even heard her name — but thanks to the smash success of the book Hidden Figures and its movie adaptation, this groundbreaking mathematician has become an inspiration for girls everywhere!

 Johnson was one of NASA's "human computers," a group of female mathematicians who calculated critical equations for rocket design, launch trajectories, and more.
 During her 35-year career at NASA, during which she was forced to overcome both gender and racial barriers, Johnson's skills in celestial navigation were renowned.
 She calculated — by hand — the flight trajectories for a number of historic missions, including the Alan Shepard's space voyage aboard Freedom 7 in 1961 and the Apollo 11 flight to the Moon in 1969.
 Now, this inspiring woman's contributions to the history of crewed space flight are finally being celebrated by the nation and the world.

-In honor of Katherine Johnson who died last year at the age of 101, we've showcased a variety of books for all ages about the life and work of this trailblazing mathematician.
+To honor the life and legacy of Katherine Johnson, who died in 2020 at the age of 101, we've showcased a variety of books for all ages about the life and work of this trailblazing mathematician.
 These books capture Johnson's incredible determination, intelligence, and drive, and provide a stellar example for the next generation of pioneers!